-Given the above, what measures of performance should be used within the public agencies, specifically the local government authorities.
-Then, the question arises on what measures to use and how do we formulate measures for performance?
+Given the above, what are the measures of performance to be used within the public agencies, specifically the local government always debated by scholars.
+Other questions that arise are what measures to be used and how do we formulate measures for performance?
 Should the focus be on input indicators (units of output/service provided), outcome indicators (the results of service provided), the cost effectiveness indicators or the productivity indicators (focus on both effectiveness and efficiency).
-Finally, the main question on whether the performance measurement in Malaysian local government influenced by political indicators or organizational theory indirectly shown by above phenomenon¢s.
+Finally, the main question to consider is whether the performance measurement in Malaysian local government is influenced by political indicators or organisational theory as indirectly shown by the above phenomenons.
+Whatever views in measuring local government performance whether by political indicators or organisational theory.
+The decisions making process should take into account both views.
+Both methods show that human behavior is the best platform for taking rational action and process.
+Even though they contradicted each other, it does not mean that the result of the analysis of local government performance is off track.
+Different methods used in measuring performance will show different results